zjyy0820/hello-world/modules/prediction/README.md

 * **Free movement**: obstacle moves freely
 * **Regional movement**: obstacle moves in a possible region
 * **Junction**: Obstacles move toward junction exits with high probabilities
+* **Interaction predictor**: compute the likelihood to create posterior prediction results after all evaluators have run.
+This predictor was created for caution level obstacles
+* **Extrapolation predictor**: extends the Semantic LSTM evaluator's results to create an 8 sec trajectory.

 ## Prediction Architecture